malawadd/Bebop/README.md

-# Bebop MAD: Amazon Nova AI Hackathon Project
+# Bebop : Amazon Nova AI Hackathon Project

-Bebop MAD is an innovative application developed for the Amazon Nova AI Hackathon.
+Bebop  is an innovative application developed for the Amazon Nova AI Hackathon.
 It leverages the cutting-edge capabilities of Amazon Nova models to deliver a real-time neurofeedback and mental wellness companion.
 This project combines advanced reasoning, voice AI, and multimodal understanding to create a unique and impactful user experience.

 ---